IdentityModel/AuthorizationServer/README.md

 ### Concepts

-We support the following primitives
+We support the following primitives:

 **Applications**
 Applications are containers for settings (token lifetime, key material, audience…) and scopes.
-Every application gets its own entry point in the URL structure, e.g. /as/**app**/oauth.
+Every application gets its own entry point in the URL structure, e.g. /as/app/oauth.

 **Scopes**
 Scopes represent permissions a client can ask for.
 They will be shown on consent screens, so the resource owner can grant (or deny) access.
 A scope defines also which client can request it.